-As noted earlier, the Commissioner of the OCECPR may grant rights and impose obligations on persons regarding access to and interconnection of networks and services in the interest of end users.61 The RECPS Law envisages that electronic communication service providers will acquire property contractually, but if this is not possible the property may be acquired under the provisions of the law in force in relation to the compulsory acquisition of ownership.62
+As noted earlier, the Commissioner of the OCECPR may grant rights and impose obligations on persons regarding access to and interconnection of networks and services in the interest of end users.
+The RECPS Law envisages that electronic communication service providers will acquire property contractually, but if this is not possible the property may be acquired under the provisions of the law in force in relation to the compulsory acquisition of ownership.

-The CRTA is the relevant authority that grants licences for the establishment, installation, and operation of radio or television transmitters based on the Radiotelevision Coverage Plan, which is prepared by the Department of Electronic Communications.63 This prescribes all the relevant technical parameters including frequencies, power output transmitters, transmission location points, acceptable height of antennas, antenna installation, maximum radiated power, and connection methods, which the licensee must observe.
-64
+The CRTA is the relevant authority that grants licences for the establishment, installation, and operation of radio or television transmitters based on the Radiotelevision Coverage Plan, which is prepared by the Department of Electronic Communications.
+This prescribes all the relevant technical parameters including frequencies, power output transmitters, transmission location points, acceptable height of antennas, antenna installation, maximum radiated power, and connection methods, which the licensee must observe.

 The licence that is granted by the CRTA includes the broadcasting points as determined by the Director of the Department of Electronic Communications of the Ministry.
-The licence granted by the Authority includes the procedure and method of delivery of radiotelevision signals from the booth of the licensed broadcasting station at designated points of transmission as well as actual transmission of these signals, as they are determined by the Director of the Department of Electronic Communications of the Ministry of Communication and Works under the Radiocommunications Law of 2002, as it may be amended or replaced.
-The manner and method of transmission of the signal may be provided via third parties, including licensed stations, based on conditions determined by the CRTA upon the recommendation of the Director of Electronic Communications of the Ministry of Communications and Works under the relevant Law and the applicable relevant Regulations; furthermore, provided that possession of a licence for
+The licence granted by the Authority includes the procedure and method of delivery of radiotelevision signals from the booth of the licensed broadcasting station at designated points of transmission as well as actual transmission of these signals, as they are determined by the Director of the Department of Electronic Communications of the Ministry of Communication and Works under the Radiocommunications Acts 2002 and 2003, as it may be amended or replaced.
+The manner and method of transmission of the signal may be provided via third parties,

-62 RECPS Law, s 81(1).
+RECPS Law, s 81(1).

-63 Radio and Television Broadcasting Stations Law of 1998, s 13.
+Radio and Television Broadcasting Stations Law of 1998, s 13.

-64 Radio and Television Broadcasting Stations Law of 1998, s 15.
+Radio and Television Broadcasting Stations Law of 1998, s 15.

-65 Radio and Television Broadcasting Stations Law of 1998, s 15(1).
+Radio and Television Broadcasting Stations Law of 1998, s 15(1).